smf457524513/smf457524513.github.io/_pages/about.md

 ## Connect {#connect}
+I enjoy collaborating with colleagues, agencies, and students on advancing safer, smarter, and more sustainable transportation systems.
+If you’re interested in partnerships, projects, or just exchanging ideas, I’d be glad to connect.

+**Research Collaborations**
+Welcome opportunities to co-develop research projects and grant proposals that connect academic insights with real-world impact.

+**Talks & Engagements**
+Available for invited talks, workshops, and guest lectures that bridge research with real-world applications in mobility, data, and infrastructure.

+**Get in Touch**
+Feel free to reach out anytime:
+- 📧 Email: mfshang at arizona dot edu

 <!---
 * Oct.
 2023: I presented the joint work with [Dr. Shian Wang](https://www.shianwang.xyz/), ''Analytical characterization of cyberattacks on adaptive cruise